 What is the mandate of the Board?

 The Board of Directors is empowered to “manage and supervise the management of the activities and affairs of CBA Alberta and oversee the implementation of the policies and operations of CBA Alberta.”
+The Board's three main roles are setting the strategic direction of CBA Alberta, managing the resources of the organization and providing oversight of the Branch.

 -